-nderstand and employ a variety of strategies for a developmentally appropriate climate to ies and learning styles of all young adolescents.
-Ind Instructional Designer; MGP PO: #4 III A: Candidate demonstrates the ability to plan and implement instruction using a broad range of Exemplary: Examples demonstrate the ability to plan and implement instruction that: (a) makes effective use of independent and collaborative inquiry, (b) supports higher-order thinking skills, (c) integrates the use of technology to support learning, (d) integrates literacy skills in content areas, and e) develops skills and motivation for problem solving.
-Examples include at least three content areas, two ranges (4-6, 7-8), and varied instructional strategies. developmentally responsive, motivating, equitable, and effective strategies.
-Solid/Sound: Examples demonstrate the ability to plan and implement instruction that: (a) makes effective use of inquiry, (b) supports thinking skills, (c) utilizes technology to support learning, (d) integrates literacy skills in content areas, and (e) develops skills for problem solving.
-Examples include at least three content areas, two ranges (4-6, 7-8), and varied instructional strategies.
+AMLE 5: Candidates un nderstand and employ a variety of strategies for a developmentally appropriate climate to ies and learning styles of all young adolescents.
+WCU CF: Assessment a nd Instructional Designer; MGP PO: #4 III A: Candidate Exemplary: Examples demonstrate the ability to plan and implement instruction that: (a) demonstrates the makes effective use of independent and collaborative inquiry, (b) supports higher-order ability to plan and thinking skills, (c) integrates the use of technology to support learning, (d) integrates literacy implement skills in content areas, and e) develops skills and motivation for problem solving.
+Examples instruction using a include at least three content areas, two ranges (4-6, 7-8), and varied instructional broad range of strategies. developmentally Solid/Sound: Examples demonstrate the ability to plan and implement instruction that: (a) responsive, makes effective use of inquiry, (b) supports thinking skills, (c) utilizes technology to support motivating, learning, (d) integrates literacy skills in content areas, and (e) develops skills for problem equitable, and solving.
+Examples include at least three content areas, two ranges (4-6, 7-8), and varied effective strategies. instructional strategies.
 Acceptable: Examples demonstrate the ability to plan and implement instruction that includes: (a) inquiry, (b) the development of thinking skills, and (c) technology to support learning.
 Examples include at least two content areas, two ranges (4-6, 7-8), and varied instructional strategies.
-Emerging/Needs Development: Candidate needs to demonstrate the ability to plan and implement instruction that includes inquiry, thinking skills and technology and varied instructional strategies. meet the varying abilit nderstand and employ a variety of strategies for a developmentally appropriate climate to ies and learning styles of all young adolescents.
-Ind Instructional Designer; MGP PO: #2, 4, 8 III B: Candidate demonstrates the ability to analyze planning and instruction related to Exemplary: Candidate includes detailed analysis of teacher planning and decision making related to the use of a broad range of developmentally responsive, equitable, and effective strategies.
-Analysis includes well-developed professional vocabulary, links to theory, and considerations and distinctions related to developmental characteristics of young adolescents. the use of a broad range of developmentally responsive, Solid/Sound : Candidate includes detailed analysis of teacher planning and decision making related to the use of a broad range of developmentally responsive, equitable, and effective strategies.
-Analysis includes professional vocabulary, links to theory, and considerations related to developmental characteristics of young adolescents. motivating, Acceptable: Candidate includes analysis of teacher planning and decision making related to a range of developmentally responsive approaches.
-Analysis utilizes professional vocabulary.
+Emerging/Needs Development: Candidate needs to demonstrate the ability to plan and implement instruction that includes inquiry, thinking skills and technology and varied instructional strategies.
+AMLE 5: Candidates un nderstand and employ a variety of strategies for a developmentally appropriate climate to ies and learning styles of all young adolescents.
+WCU CF: Assessment a nd Instructional Designer; MGP PO: #2, 4, 8 III B: Candidate Exemplary: Candidate includes detailed analysis of teacher planning and decision making demonstrates the related to the use of a broad range of developmentally responsive, equitable, and effective ability to analyze strategies.
+Analysis includes well-developed professional vocabulary, links to theory, and planning and considerations and distinctions related to developmental characteristics of young instruction related to adolescents. the use of a broad Solid/Sound: Candidate includes detailed analysis of teacher planning and decision making range of related to the use of a broad range of developmentally responsive, equitable, and effective strategies.
+Analysis includes professional vocabulary, links to theory, and considerations developmentally responsive, related to developmental characteristics of young adolescents.